 11. Please don’t close OLD credit accounts you might use.
 It looks awesome to the credit agencies if you have credit available but do not use it.
 I would close all other small accounts…but only if you are not about to buy a house.
 Wait to close any accounts until after the house closes.
 One tidbit too….if you have a mortgage loan your credit score goes up if you pay on time, of course!

 I just read on Yahoo that some woman who tried for a few years to get some credit issue resolved that was incorrect….two agencies fixed it.
 The other did not…she did win a LARGE lawsuit.
 If you contact the agencies….keep a file and send the letters registered mail.
 We want to know they received them.
-Signatures required is even better!
+The signature required is even better!

 Please don’t be discouraged….there is hope to improve your credit scores.
 I know, because I have helped thousands of people.